Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 For example, if your infrastructure is composed of a VPS for your website, an OVHcloud Load Balancer for SSL/TLS termination, and redirections to a maintenance page with a backup server in the farms, you would have needed an Additional IP per website, routed to your OVHcloud Load Balancer, and a frontend per IP in the past.

-With routes, you can share the same frontend and choose the server farm dynamically, thanks to the **[a-z]* field**.
+With routes, you can share the same frontend and choose the server farm dynamically, thanks to the *[a-z]* field.

-For this, you will need :
+For this, you will need:

-- a route per VHost ;
+- a route per VHost;
 - a rule per route detecting a specific domain.

-In practice, to route the domain **www.example.com**, this will give the following route :
+In practice, to route the domain **www.example.com**, this will give the following route:

 | Field | Value and description |
 | :--- | :--- |